StreakyCobra/gws/README.md

 * It can check the workspace for all repositories (known, unknown, ignored, missing).
-Note: This command can be quite slow in large repositories (e.g. home folder, because it need to search entire space for unknown repository.
-  Mainly used from time to time to check consistence of the workspace:
+Note: This command can be quite slow in large repositories (e.g. home folder), because it needs to search the entire space for unknown repositories.
+Mainly used from time to time to check workspace consistency:

         $ gws check